 Worked example: classifying a client and determining its obligations

-Scenario: De Groot Techniek B.V. is a mechanical engineering company based in Eindhoven.
-It has a 31 December financial year-end.
-The firm's engagement partner needs to confirm the client's size classification and filing obligations for the 2024 financial year.
+De Groot Techniek B.V. is a mechanical engineering company based in Eindhoven with a 31 December financial year-end.
+The firm’s engagement partner needs to confirm the client’s size classification and filing obligations for the 2024 financial year.

+4. Check for overrides.
 Confirm whether the entity applies IFRS-EU (which would override the size exemption).
-Confirm whether a 403-verklaring is in place (which would affect the filing requirements).
-Confirm whether any sector-specific legislation requires an audit regardless of size.
+Check for an active 403-verklaring (which would affect filing requirements).
+Review whether any sector-specific legislation requires an audit regardless of size.
 In this case: NL GAAP, no 403, no sector override.
 Small classification holds.

 Practical checklist for Title 9 compliance

-- For clients where all shareholders are also directors, calculate the filing deadline using the shortened chain (preparation + 8 days, not preparation + 2 months + 8 days).
+2. For clients where all shareholders are also directors, calculate the filing deadline using the shortened chain (preparation + 8 days, not preparation + 2 months + 8 days).
+Get this wrong and you’ll give clients a deadline that doesn’t exist.

-- If a client switches from NL GAAP to IFRS-EU company-only statements, flag the loss of size exemptions in the engagement letter.
-Document the client's acknowledgement that the mandatory audit and full disclosure requirements now apply.
+4. If a client switches from NL GAAP to IFRS-EU company-only statements, flag the loss of size exemptions in the engagement letter.
+Document the client’s acknowledgement that the mandatory audit and full disclosure requirements now apply regardless of balance sheet total and turnover.

 Common mistakes

-- Using the pre-2024 size thresholds for financial years beginning on or after 1 January 2024.
-The Implementatiewet raised the monetary thresholds by 25%.
+• Using the pre-2024 size thresholds for financial years beginning on or after 1 January 2024.
+The Implementatiewet Richtlijn verhoging grensbedragen raised the monetary thresholds by 25%.
 Failing to apply the updated thresholds can result in misclassification and unnecessary (or missed) audit requirements.

 Get practical audit insights, weekly.